 - We quantify users' privacy risk in Web data using probabilistic methods, the Hidden Markov Model (HMM) that calculates probabilities of uniqueness, uniformity, and linkability learned from training data.
 The model is generic (applicable) to any Web data, such as posts, shares, tweets, search queries, reviews, and clicks.
 Further, the model is dynamic in that the learned probabilities are updated with new data.
 To the best of our knowledge, no work has been done that allows such generic, comprehensive, and dynamic risk prediction in Web data. - We propose a novel obfuscation method to obfuscate high risk (predicted) data using semantically similar low risk data retrieved from the trained HMM at the cost of some loss in utility.
-Using differentially-private noise addition, our proposed method is resilient against adversary who has knowledge about the method, HMM probabilities and the training dataset and therefore is able to estimate the privacy risk values and could differentiate between the original and the obfuscated data by getting all possible paths in the HMM that have higher risks. - We conduct an extensive empirical study using two real Web datasets, the AOL dataset and our new app reviews dataset2.
+Our proposed method is resilient against adversary who has knowledge about the method, HMM probabilities and the training dataset and therefore is able to estimate the privacy risk values and could differentiate between the original and the obfuscated data by getting all possible paths in the HMM that have higher risks.
+Using differentially-private noise addition in HMM model, we make our framework resilient against such adversary attacks. - We conduct an extensive empirical study using two real Web datasets, the AOL dataset and our new app reviews dataset.
 Our results indicate that privacy risk increases with sharing more data on the Web.
 For the AOL dataset, we found that an average privacy risk reaches 100% when a user enters 10 queries.
 For app reviews dataset, we found that average privacy risk associated with just 1 sensitive review is 80.5%, which increases to 87.5% with 7 reviews.
 We found that some obfuscated entries offer 0% privacy risk at the low cost of utility, however, there are some cases where obfuscated entries totally change the meaning of original entries.
-The addition of differentially private noise in the HMM model does not show significant difference in risk prediction, however, we see significant increase in utility loss for app reviews dataset i.e., 50% of the obfuscated entries has the utility loss of 64.3%, which increases to 90% for the perturbed entries by noise.
+The addition of differentially private noise in the HMM model does not show significant difference in risk prediction, however, we see significant increase in utility loss for app reviews dataset i.e. 50% of the obfuscated entries has the utility loss of 64.3%, which increases to 90% for the perturbed entries by noise.
+The detailed results are presented and discussed in Sec.
+3. - We contribute a new large Web dataset in the domain of online app reviews.
+We implemented a Google Play crawler that collects apps identifiers and apps meta-data by following a breadth-first-search approach.
+We retrieved 1,018,656 apps in a 4-week period of December 2016 and collected 16,335,480 reviews from 11,196,960 unique users.
+We will publish our dataset online for future research.